 About me

-I graduated from Cardiff School of Art and Design in the mid 1990ās with a degree in ceramics, specialising in mould making.
+I graduated from Cardiff School of Art and Design in the mid 1990’s with a degree in ceramics, specialising in mould making.
 I explored the embodiment of the human image through clay.
-This fascination led me into a sixteen-year career in the film and television industry, where I worked firstly in costume and then as a hair and make-up artist for theatrical productions, a vibrant and rewarding chapter grounded in visual storytelling and craftsmanship.
+This led me into a sixteen year career in the theatre, film and television industry.
+I firstly worked in costume and then as a hair and make-up artist for many varied productions.
+A vibrant and rewarding chapter, grounded me in visual storytelling and craftsmanship.